 - Long-term disabilities

-Most cities in Texas have a 90-day deadline for sending the notice.
+Most cities have a 90-day deadline for sending the notice.
 The notice must include when the accident took place, where it occurred, the damages or injuries suffered, and the nature of the incident.
-In addition to the notice deadline, there is a two-year statute of limitations for pursuing a personal injury claim in Texas.
+In addition to the notice deadline, there is a two-year statute of limitations for pursuing a personal injury claim.

 Consult With a Personal Injury Lawyer

-If you have been injured in an accident with FWTA, you should consult with a Texas personal injury attorney.
+If you have been injured in an accident, you should consult with a personal injury attorney.
 Claims against government entities are challenging, so you want to make sure you have someone familiar with the laws on your side.
 Complete your free case evaluation today, so you can get your claim on the right track.

 *Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
 If you file a claim against Fort Worth Transportation Authority’s (FWTA) , or any other party, you may not be entitled to any compensation.